This glossary defines some concepts and best practices to help you understand Elastic Path Commerce Cloud, including Commerce Manager.

 A service that processes and authorizes payments made from a customer to a retailer.
 It encrypts sensitive information, such as credit card numbers, and ensures that it is transferred securely.

 Postman is a collaboration platform for API development, which is often used for API testing and maintenance.
-For more information, see Postman.
-For more information about installing a collection to work with Elastic Path Commerce Cloud, see Test with a Postman collection.

 The amount of money in a given currency that the shopper is expected to pay for a product.
 Prices are often subject to a variety of adjustments, including taxes, promotions, and sales.